-A problem arises when you lack sufficient evidence.
-For instance, there is the often alcohol fuelled “I was only joking”, insult which grows into a whispering campaign which has proved so popular in clubs over the years.
+A problem arises when you lack sufficient evidence of being defamed.
+For instance, there is the often alcohol-fuelled “I was only joking” insult, which grows into a whispering campaign that has proved so popular in clubs over the years.

-Your lawyer will seek to gain evidence which usually amounts to statements from other club members who are naturally reluctant to get involved and often report what they have heard from others rather than what they have directly seen or heard themselves.
+Your lawyer will seek to gain evidence.
+This usually amounts to statements from other club members who are naturally reluctant to get involved and often report what they have heard from others, rather than what they have directly seen or heard themselves.
 Therefore, it is best to consult a lawyer early as they can coach you on gaining sufficient evidence and how best to position yourself.

-Ironically in order to try to stop the defamer, the victim often must broadcast the insult which in turn places their own conduct under the microscope.
-This deters victims from doing anything at all and provided that the perpetrator is sensible enough to stop, the matter ends and people move on with their lives or at least the perpetrator finds another victim.
+Ironically, in order to try to stop the defamer, the victim often must broadcast the insult, which in turn places their own conduct under the microscope.
+This can deter victims from doing anything at all and provided that the perpetrator is sensible enough to stop, the matter ends and people move on with their lives (or at least until the perpetrator finds another victim).

-If you have the misfortune of being defamed by a stupid person you had best gather sufficient and relevant evidence or seek Mafia assistance.
+If you ever have the misfortune of being defamed by a stupid person, you had best make sure to gather sufficient and relevant evidence or perhaps seek Mafia assistance.

 sponsored by Brennans solicitors - a Queensland, Australia law firm - Individual Liability limited by a scheme approved under professional standards legislation.